-ULI will hold its 2018 Spring Meeting May 1–3 at the Cobo Convention Center in Detroit.
-A major focus for the 2018 gathering will be the reinvention of urban areas into thriving places that are drawing talented workers and businesses and are becoming magnets for investment.
+ULI will hold its 2018 Spring Meeting May 1–3 at the Cobo Center in Detroit.
+A major focus for this year’s gathering will be the reinvention of urban areas into thriving places that are drawing talented workers and businesses and are becoming magnets for investment.
 The Detroit metropolitan area, which is experiencing an extraordinary renaissance, is a prime example of this urban evolution.

 The meeting’s host committee, which is charged with maximizing the visibility of the Detroit metropolitan area real estate market to meeting attendees, is being cochaired by ULI Michigan leaders Eric B. Larson, founder, president, and chief executive officer, Larson Realty Group; Mark LoPatin, president, LoPatin & Company; Robert Schostak, chief executive officer, Schostak Brothers & Company Inc.; and Robert S. Taubman, chairman, president, and chief executive officer, the Taubman Company.

 “Transformative development is happening throughout Detroit in what has become a living laboratory that is changing the way we think about the possibilities for our built environment,” Larson said.
 “The 2018 ULI Spring Meeting presents a unique opportunity to showcase many exciting opportunities to our members in the Americas region and around the globe.”

 “We are very excited to bring ULI’s Spring Meeting to Detroit,” LoPatin said.
 “Everyone heard of the difficulties Detroit faced, resulting in the largest municipal bankruptcy.
 We are excited to show the transformation and how Detroit is on the road to again becoming the great city it was in the 1950–60s.”